junli95/junli95.github.io/README.md

 <B>Conferences:</B>

 <B>Jun Li</B>, Balazs Gerofi, Francois Trahay, Zhigang Cai, Jianwei Liao.
 Rep-RAID: An Integrated Approach to Optimizing Data
 Replication and Garbage Collection in RAID-enabled SSDs.
-In proceedings of the 24th ACM SIGPLAN/SIGBED International Conference on Languages, Compilers, and Tools for Embedded Systems (LCTES '23), 2023, to appear.
+In proceedings of the 24th ACM SIGPLAN/SIGBED International Conference on Languages, Compilers, and Tools for Embedded Systems (LCTES '23), 2023, to appear. <a href="lctes23-Li.pdf"  target="view_frame">Preprint</a>

 Jianwei Liao, Jiewen Tang, <B>Jun Li</B>, Junhao Luo, Chenqi Xiao, Zhigang Cai, Lei Chen.
 Modeling Retention Errors on Modern 3D-Flash Products.
 In proceedings of the 56th IEEE International Symposium on Circuits and Systems (ISCAS ’23), 2023, to appear.